 Below is an example photo of all the produce from a “Madness Box”!
 It lets you choose 14 kinds of produce from a few groups of options, and you have the option to add-on more from the marketplace.

 You have the option to customize your boxes based on your preferences, but generally there will be room for 12-14 different fruits and veggies.

-If you don't choose your options, it will be filled with a variety of whatever they have.
+If you don't choose your options or click a box that says “surprise me”, it will be filled with a variety of whatever they have.